zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 // Photos [':)', ':D', ':/']
 ```

 It works.
-But the code starts getting a bit hard to read.
+But the code starts getting a bit harder to read.

 OK, the next change is gonna make the data flow even more complex.

 Access async data from differnt function scope
 -------------------------

-Now, let's say in order to get photo by user, we also need to pass in the api token.
+Now, let's say in order to get photo by user, we need to pass in the api token.

-And it also means we need to pass `token` to `getPhotosByUsers`:
+It means we need to pass a new parameter `token` to both `getPhotoByUser` and `getPhotosByUsers`:

 ```diff
 -// User -> Promise Photo